Debt recovery for small business

 Legal aid commissions can assist with serious legal action that you can’t afford to take on yourself.
 You should check whether your case fits their guidelines.
 Services include free information sessions and initial legal advice, letter preparation and assistance running a court case.
-The Australian Government website provides links to all legal aid commissions.
+The Australian Government Attorney-General’s Department website provides links to all legal aid commissions.

 Small claims tribunals and lower courts

-County, district and supreme courts
+District, county, and supreme courts

 These courts will decide on disputes where the amount owed is too high for a small claims tribunal or lower court.
-Consider using a lawyer if your case goes to one of these higher courts as procedures are more formal and complicated.
+Consider using a lawyer if your case goes to one of these higher courts, as procedures are more formal and complicated.

 Private legal advice

 Using a lawyer can sometimes save you money if you are owed a large amount, but they can also cost you money if the court doesn’t order the company at fault to pay your legal costs.
 Services a lawyer can provide include tailored legal advice and guidance, letters of demand, and court case management from beginning to end.

 Using a debt collection agency can save you time and money pursuing the debt, but they often take an amount recovered as part of their service offerings.

 Their services include contacting and pursuing debtors, sending a letter of demand, preparing a summons and running court action.

 Debt management service providers must hold a credit licence.
 See Information sheet 254 (INFO 254).